the-root-user/blog/content/posts/Pwn-0x0-Warmup/index.md

 And as for our current program, as we compiled it on Linux, it also is an ELF file.
 ![elf](elf.png)

-We might discuss them in detail later on.
+We might discuss ELF files in detail later on.
 For further study, here's a nice [video](https://youtu.be/ddLB8A1ai_M "Deep Dive Into ELF Binaries - PinkDraconian").